Jaime is a young researcher examining the use of interactive video game technologies as a tool to improve physical and mental health.

 this paper aims to provide a snapshot of the current status in the field of serious games for improving the physical health of the elderly.
 This work covers recent research projects for stroke rehabilitation and for falls prevention where user-center design methodologies were applied in order to satisfy this audience.
 A classification of the most relevant work in this area is provided along with a brief description of the platform, technology required and user-center design principles applied.

-Garcia Marin, J.A., Lawrence, E.M., Felix Navarro, K.M. & Sax, C. 2011, 'Heuristic Evaluation for Interactive Games within Elderly Users', The Third International Conference on eHealth, Telemedicine, and Social Medicine (eTELEMED 2011), The Third International Conference on eHealth, Telemedicine, and Social Medicine, IARIA Conference, Gosier, Guadalupe, France, pp. 130-133.View/Download from: UTS OPUS
+Garcia Marin, J.A., Lawrence, E.M., Felix Navarro, K.M. & Sax, C. 2011, 'Heuristic Evaluation for Interactive Games within Elderly Users', The Third International Conference on eHealth, Telemedicine, and Social Medicine (eTELEMED 2011), International Conference on eHealth, Telemedicine and Social Medicine, IARIA Conference, Gosier, Guadalupe, France, pp. 130-133.View/Download from: UTS OPUS

 This paper presents the results obtained after performing a number of demonstrations followed by a series of interviews concerning the usage of interactive games as a tool to improve both physical and mental well-being of elderly persons.
 This study points out the importance of a proper design regarding the usability of video games for the aged to ensure the elderly benefit from such games.